SGD with Coordinate Sampling: Theory and Practice: Illustrative Example (stochastic first order)

 \section{Illustrative Example (stochastic first order)}

 We perform a comparison on a simple example in dimension $p=2$ with the functions $f(x,y) = (x^2 + y^2)/2$ and $h(x,y) = x^2/2$.
 Note that the function $h$ only depends on the first coordinate and an adaptive coordinate descent method should favor this direction.
 Figure \ref{fig:compare_2d} presents the optimization paths of the different methods: SGD, Uniform and MUKSTEER.
 With the function $f$ which does not present any particular design or favorable descent direction, the Uniform and Musketeer policies perform as good as classical SGD.
 More interestingly, when dealing with the function $h$, our method MUSKETEER (red) finds that the horizontal direction associated to axis $(Ox)$ is the relevant one for optimization.
 After collecting some information during the exploration phase, the probability weights got updated to favor the horizontal direction, leading to a faster convergence.
+For a visual demonstration of these optimization paths, please refer to the mp$4$-files \textit{optimize\_f.mp4} and \textit{optimize\_h.mp4} available in the supplementary material\footnote{https://github.com/RemiLELUC/SCGD-Musketeer}.